 CLINICAL ASPECTS OF ACLF AND COVID-19

 ACLF is a relatively new syndrome that occurs in 10%-30% of all hospitalized patients with chronic liver disease[1].
 It is crucial to recognize high-risk patients due to the increased morbidity and mortality in these cases.
 The main hepatological societies (APASL, EASL and AASLD) have proposed their own definitions of ACLF, each of which differs from the others[57].
 However, despite several differences, the main criteria are roughly the same.
 These are dominantly the presence of liver disease, precipitant factors of ACLF and hepatic or extrahepatic failure[58-60].
-One definition was proposed by the World Gastroenterology Organization in 2014 to unite and simplify the diagnosis.
-It defined ACLF as a syndrome with very high short-term mortality in patients with chronic liver disease with known or unknown cirrhosis characterized by acute hepatic decompensation, resulting in liver failure and at least one extrahepatic failure[61,62].
+One definition was proposed by the World Gastroenterology Organization in 2014 to unify and simplify the diagnosis.
+It defined ACLF as a syndrome with very a high short-term mortality in patients with chronic liver disease with known or unknown cirrhosis characterized by acute hepatic decompensation, resulting in liver failure and at least one extrahepatic failure[61,62].

 Activated pathogen-associated molecular patterns and damage- associated molecular patterns as drivers of systemic inflammation are proposed as the main etiopathological factors[63].
 Activation of this systemic inflammatory response can be triggered by various conditions.
 Identification of precipitating factors can predict the course of the disease.
 The trigger of ACLF depends on the region.
 While in Asian populations this is usually reactivation of hepatitis B, in Western countries it is usually alcohol hepatitis, gastrointestinal bleeding or another infection[57,62].